 A traditional kitchen color palette is typically warm, inviting and familiar:

-- Deep stains that showcase the beauty of wood, like Autumn Blush, Cabernet or Chestnut, are popular choices for traditional rooms.
+- Deep stains that showcase the beauty of wood, like Autumn Blush, Kaffe or Chestnut, are popular choices for traditional rooms.
 Using a glaze finish technique with a stain adds even more richness and dimension by accentuating the details of your door style.

-- Painted cabinetry in understated neutrals, like Cottage or Surfside, is well-suited for a traditional kitchen style too.
+- Painted cabinetry in understated neutrals, like Cottage or Moonshine, is well-suited for a traditional kitchen style too.
 (Want a less formal look?
 Consider pairing a traditional door style with a brighter or bolder paint color.)